NoDiskNoFun/uv-sight/README.md

   - Mismatch: the device asks `save anyway? (yes/no)`. `yes` saves your values and your arrow count wins over the sensor count. `no` discards the input and the end stays open.
 Any other command also discards the input.
   - `score skip` closes an end without scores: it is stored as invalid, the sensor's arrow count is used, all arrows count 0 points and are left out of the average.
 - **Scores:** `0`–`10` and `x` (inner ten: 10 points, counted separately).
 Several values per line, for example `score x 10 9 9 8 7`.
 If one value is invalid, the whole line is rejected.
 The app shows 0 as M (miss).
-- **Session end:** automatically after 1 h without a shot, or with `shots stop`.
+- **Session end:** automatically after `session_end` minutes (default 60) without a shot, or with `shots stop`.
 An open last end with exactly 1 shot is ignored (bow set down); with more shots it is stored as invalid.
 Sessions without any end are discarded.
 - **Stored per session:** ends, shots, scored arrows, average, X count, duration in minutes, invalid ends and arrows, flags (corrected by hand, ended by hand).
 There is no clock on the board; the app derives the date.
 - The log holds 32 sessions and overwrites the oldest one when full.